cl-trier/TWON-Agents/api/docs/index.md

 }
 ```

-**Note:** For testing/development purposes use Hugging Face only, as inferencing OpenAI is not free.
+**Note:** For testing/development purposes use Hugging Face only, as inferencing OpenAI is not free of charge.

 ### Language (optional, default: English)
-todo
+The language describes the native language of the personas and prompts the action to respond in the given language.
+This attribute is restricted to the following values: `'English', 'German', 'Dutch', 'Italian', 'Serbian'`

 ### Platform (optional, default: Twitter)
-todo
+The platform describes the environment in which the agent's browser and which writing style to emulate.
+This attribute is restricted to the following values: `['Twitter', 'Reddit', 'Facebook', 'Telegram']`

 ### History (optional, default: None)

-The history contains the recent interaction of the selected agent with the platform/thread.
+The history contains the recent interaction of the selected agent with the platform.
 The parameter expects a list of interactions containing the action type and the message.

 ```
 "history": {